SebastianKut/crypto-portfolio-tracker/README.md

-API calls
-coins/markets - for market data by coin and vs_currency includes images
+To do

-//add modal to display original transaction data (this should have original currencies, notes, storage info, etc)
+// add modal to display original transaction data (this should have original currencies, notes, storage info, etc) - clickable only when show=all
 // add data to graphs and dashboard
-//for dashboard query all tokens users transactions then fetch market data for those tokens or fetch 100 biggest tokens ????
-//add currency param to dashboard route
+//refactor code when finished with functionalities

+Notes:
-//list of tokens from transactions
+//list of tokens from transactions query
 SELECT name FROM tokens INNER JOIN transactions ON transactions.token_id = tokens.id WHERE user_id = 1

-//total cost in reduced array isnt right - investigate why